2014 ARFU Women's Sevens Series

 The 2014 ARFU Women's Sevens Series is the 15th edition of Asia's continental sevens tournament for women.
 It was played over two legs hosted in Hong Kong and Beijing, China.
-China’s earlier win in Hong Kong and their runners-up position in Beijing earned them the crow of Asian Sevens champions of 2014, with Japan as runners-up and Hong Kong in third place.
+China's earlier win in Hong Kong and their runners-up position in Beijing earned them the crow of Asian Sevens champions of 2014, with Japan as runners-up and Hong Kong in third place.

 Tournaments

 Hong Kong

-The first leg of the tournament was held from 22–23 August 2014 at Shek Kip Mei Park, Hong Kong.
+The first leg of the tournament was held from 22 to 23 August 2014 at Shek Kip Mei Park, Hong Kong.